giann/zappa/README.md

 # <img src="https://raw.githubusercontent.com/giann/zappa/master/logo.png" alt="Zappa" height="25"> Zappa

-*Zappa* is a tiny javascript only templating library for use in the browser.
+*Zappa* is a tiny javascript only templating library for the browser.
 Instead of writing a mix of HTML and Javascript/*Angular Expressions*, write only javascript !

 *Zappa* uses actual `HTMLElement`s internally.
 You can directly use them and avoid the parsing step of string based template systems.
 The generated HTML is always valid.